iptch/go-techbier/slides/theory-new.md

 Methods and Receivers
 ---

+To distinguish between functions and methods in Go, we have to look at the context in which they are defined:

+Methods:

+- like a function but contains a receiver, which specifies what type the method belongs to
-You can attach behavior to structs using **methods**.
-The receiver can be a value or a pointer.
+- receiver can be any type, but in most cases it is a struct or pointer to a struct

 ```go
 package main